sekoyo/react-image-crop/README.md

 If true then the user cannot modify or draw a new crop.
 A class of `ReactCrop--disabled` is also added to the container for user styling.

-#### onChange(crop, pixelCrop) (optional)
+#### onChange(crop, pixelCrop)

 A callback which happens for every change of the crop (i.e. many times as you are dragging/resizing).
 Passes the current crop state object, as well as a pixel-converted crop for your convenience.
-This callback is not called on the load even if the crop was adjusted.

-*Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.
+*Note* you must implement this callback and update your crop state, otherwise nothing will change!

 #### onComplete(crop, pixelCrop) (optional)

 A callback which happens after a resize, drag, or nudge.
 Passes the current crop state object, as well as a pixel-converted crop for your convenience.

-*Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.

-#### onImageLoaded(crop, image, pixelCrop) (optional)
+#### onImageLoaded(image) (optional)

 A callback which happens when the image is loaded.
 Passes the current crop state object and the image DOM element, as well as a pixel-converted crop for your convenience.
 If the crop was adjusted during the load, this callback gives you the adjusted crop.

 *Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.

-#### onAspectRatioChange(crop, pixelCrop) (optional)

-A callback which happens when the new aspect ratio is passed to the component.
-Passes the current crop state object, as well as a pixel-converted crop for your convenience.

 *Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.